Hi ya’ll, how’s everyone been doing? I’ve been absent from blogosphere for the past month, and I do have a good excuse.

 Verdict: An obstacle I must overcome

-Now I’m currently in the process of attempting to finish The Magicians trilogy by Lev Grossman.
-However, the first book traumatized me so much last year (with its horrible characters and atrocious writing) that I’m dreading finishing this series now.
+Now I’m currently in the process of attempting to finish The Magicians trilogy by Lev Grossman, but the first book traumatized me so much with its horrible characters and atrocious writing that I’m dreading finishing this series now.
 But then I never DNF a series, so….this shall be my burden to bear.
-I SHALL SURIVIVE THIS.
-HOPEFULLY.
+I SHALL SURIVIVE THIS!!!!!

 Aaaand the rest of the books I’m too lazy to cover (includes a few re-reads)